 Is Larger Better

 Not necessarily!
-Remember, we are looking at these images on computer screens which are inherently low resolution devices.
-We also use a tremendously powerful tools, our eyes and minds to process the information.
+Remember, we are looking at these images on computer screens which are inherently low-resolution devices.
+We also use tremendously powerful tools, our eyes, and minds to process the information.
 There is a point beyond which it will be almost impossible to see any quality deterioration due to compression.
-This will be particularly true for photographs in digital projection competitions which have a life span of 5 seconds anyway.
+This will be particularly true for photographs in digital projection competitions which have a lifespan of 5 seconds anyway.

 Image Content and Detail